Text Link

 When to get help for night eating syndrome

-If you or someone you know is showing signs and symptoms of NES, Within Health is here to help.
+If you or someone you know shows signs and symptoms of NES, Within Health is here to help.
 Our team of caring professionals is ready to provide compassionate treatment for NES.
-Please get in touch with our admission team to learn how to get started building a healthy relationship with food and your body today.
+Please contact our admission team today to learn how to start building a healthy relationship with food and your body.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.